Innovative textual research driving positive change

 Australian writing

-Boasting award-winning writers, we reflect on literature’s relation to settler-colonialism and its possibilities for decolonialism, representations of place, forms of storytelling, print culture, and the significance of regional and global networks.
+Featuring award-winning writers, we explore literature's connections to settler-colonialism, its potential for decolonialism, representations of place, storytelling forms, print culture, and the importance of regional and global networks.

 Children's literature